Connect with us

 Firearm-related homicides over the past decade and suicides over the past two decades have driven the sharp rise in gun deaths, the advisory says.

-Guns are the leading cause of for children and teens, with higher death rates among Black and Hispanic youths.
+Guns are the leading cause of death for children and teens, with higher death rates among Black and Hispanic youths.
 Researchers from Boston University found that during the height of the covid pandemic, Black children were 100 times as likely as white children to experience gun injuries.
 Hispanic and Asian children also saw major increases in firearm assault injuries during that time, that study showed.

 Joseph Sakran, executive vice chair of surgery at John Hopkins Hospital in Baltimore and chief medical officer for Brady United Against Gun Violence, said the surgeon general’s declaration is a “historic moment that sounds the alarm for all Americans.”